10 Best Ski Resorts in the U.S.

 Total skiable acres: 5,317

 Find it: Vail

-This Colorado resort is made up of five different peaks, ranging in difficulty from rolling hills to steep runs that aren’t for the faint of heart.
+This Colorado resort is made up of five different peaks, ranging in difficulty from rolling hills to steep runs that aren't for the faint of heart.
 A good portion of its trails are even above the treeline.
-For an adventurous day out, go on a tour with a Breck Guide to explore a behind-the-scenes tour of the five mountains and learn basic backcountry skills.
+For an adventurous day out, go with a Breck Guide to explore a behind-the-scenes tour of the five mountains and learn basic backcountry skills.
 For a slightly tamer experience, you can go on a free naturalist tour on skis where a ranger will guide you through the forest.